 ROC Rapid Onset of Change and Worklife

-But in the work world where many do not have such preparatory training, such occurrences can be globally altering to the industry where there has been no such precedent.
+But in the work world where many do not have such preparatory training, such occurrences can be globally altering to an industry or society where there has been no such precedent.
 Working in corporate enterprise systems and a variety of other industries, we know change is typically paced, providing the chance to adapt over some length of time.
 But the rapidity of our current dynamic has ushered in the need to change NOW, to modify the way we work and move throughout the day in the immediate shift of circumstance.
-As I write this my son was just sent the following picture as a side note of moving to online classes at the local community college he attends.
+As I write this my son was just sent the following picture by a fellow student as a commentary of moving to online classes at the local community college he attends.

-Many of his teachers are now struggling with challenges of moving to an online teaching platform.
+Many of his teachers are now struggling with the challenges of moving to an online teaching platform.
 Never mind the daunting task of dealing with a new learning platform, but also reallocating their active teaching disposition from a ground instructor to an online instructor in a matter of days.
-Struggles like the one just described are emerging all around us in the wake of COVID-19, but how should we deal it?
+Struggles like these are emerging all around us in the wake of COVID-19, but how should we deal it?